Updated November 6, 2023

 Cost of Improvement: Expenses incurred for improvising the asset

 Indexed Cost of Acquisition =

 Indexed Cost of Improvement =

-The objective of indexation is to factor in the impact of inflation since the period of time is spread over a large number of years.
+The objective of indexation is to factor in the impact of inflation since the period is spread over many years.